chung-leong/react-seq/examples/wordpress-react-native/README.md

 # WordPress React Native example

-In this example, we're going to create a simple [React Native](https://reactnative.dev/) based on the earlier [WordPress example](../wordpress/README.md).
+In this example, we're going to create a simple [React Native](https://reactnative.dev/) app based on the earlier [WordPress example](../wordpress/README.md).
 The main motivation is to show that React-seq works on that platform.

 Disclaimer: I'm a novice at React Native.
 The code shown here might not conform to best practices.
 If you see any shortcoming, please leave a comment in on the [discussion board](https://github.com/chung-leong/react-seq/discussions).

 I've also only tested it on an iPhone.
-If you're an owner of an Android phone, I'd really like to hear about your experience.
+If you're an owner of an Android phone, I'd love to hear about your experience.

 ## Seeing the code in action